rtcharity/resources.eahub.org/content/learn/glossary.md

 <a name="G"></a>
 # G

 <a target="_blank" href="https://concepts.effectivealtruism.org/concepts/global-catastrophic-risks/">Global catastrophic risks (GCRs)</a> - All risks with the potential to cause serious harm on a global scale.
-Includes [existential risks](#existentialrisks), but is not limited to them.
+Includes <a target="_blank" href="https://concepts.effectivealtruism.org/concepts/existential-risks/">existential risks</a>, but is not limited to them.
 Catastrophic risks that may not threaten human existence outright include political instability leading to increased warfare, or mass deaths from disease, climate change or geo-engineering.

 <a target="_blank" href="https://www.lesswrong.com/posts/YtvZxRpZjcFNwJecS/the-importance-of-goodhart-s-law">Goodhart's law</a> - An adage named after economist Charles Goodhart: "When a measure becomes a target, it ceases to be a good measure."